Become a Mental Health Navigator!

 A Mental Health Navigator must be:

 After the training is complete, volunteers are asked to serve a minimum of six hours per month (two 3-hour shifts, or one 6-hour shift) for at least six months.
-At this time, shifts are available Monday through Friday between 12:00 p.m. and 6:00 p.m.
+Shifts are available Monday through Friday between 10 a.m. and 6:00 p.m.
+Please note that weekend hours are not available.

 Grant Halliburton Foundation staff is dedicated to creating a fulfilling and effective volunteer opportunity for you.
 Thank you for your commitment to our community!